Radot1/POSPal/Distributor_Agreement.md

 - Owner appoints Distributor as a non-exclusive distributor of POSPal within: [Territory].
 - No sublicensing without prior written approval.

-## 3. Products and Licensing
+## 3. Products and Licensing (Reseller Model)
 - "Products": POSPal software licenses, delivered as license files (`license.key`) tied to customer hardware IDs.
-- Distributor may market and sell licenses to end customers within the Territory.
+- Distributor may market and sell licenses to end customers within the Territory as a reseller; Distributor is not a licensor.
-- End users must accept Owner’s EULA.
+- End users must accept Owner’s EULA; Distributor has no authority to modify the EULA or grant additional rights/warranties.

 ## 4. Ordering and Fulfillment
 - Distributor submits customer hardware IDs to Owner for license issuance (or uses an Owner-provided portal/tool if available).